Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #Block(color: teal)[
   #set par(justify: true)
-  *Historical note:* #h(0.2em)
+  *Historical context:* #h(0.2em)
-  George Boole's groundbreaking work _The Laws of Thought_ (1854) created an algebraic system for logic a full century before the first electronic computers.
+  George Boole's _Laws of Thought_ (1854) created an algebraic system for logic a century before electronic computers.
-  He showed that logical reasoning could be captured by equations, replacing Aristotle's verbal arguments with mathematical symbols.
+  In 1937, Claude Shannon's Master's thesis demonstrated that Boolean algebra could systematically design switching circuits.
-  This~insight became the theoretical foundation for the digital age.
+  This connection became the theoretical foundation for all digital computation.
 ]

 #Block(color: yellow)[
-  *Key idea:* Just as ordinary algebra works with numbers and operations like $+$ and $times$, Boolean algebra works with *truth values* ($0$ and $1$, or #False and #True) and operations like AND, OR, and NOT.
+  *Core principle:* Boolean algebra operates on truth values ($0$ and $1$) using operations like AND, OR, and NOT.
+  This binary structure maps directly to physical switches, voltage levels, and logical decisions.
 ]

 #columns(2)[
-  *Historical milestones:*
+  *Timeline:*
-  - *1703:* Leibniz describes binary arithmetic
+  - *1703:* Leibniz --- binary arithmetic
-  - *1854:* Boole publishes algebraic logic
+  - *1854:* Boole --- algebraic logic
-  - *1937:* Shannon applies it to circuits
+  - *1937:* Shannon --- circuit theory
-  - *1940s:* First digital computers
+  - *Today:* 100+ billion transistors per chip

   #colbreak()

-  *Modern applications:*
+  *Applications:*
   - Processor design (CPUs, GPUs)
-  - Formal verification (correctness proofs)
-  - Database optimization (queries)
+  - Database queries and optimization
+  - SAT solving and formal verification
+  - Cryptographic algorithms
-  - AI reasoning (SAT, planning)
+  - AI reasoning systems
 ]

 == Boolean Values: 0 and 1

 In Boolean algebra, we work with exactly two values:
-- *0* (#False, off, low voltage)
+- *0* (#False, off, low voltage, empty, ⊥)
-- *1* (#True, on, high voltage)
+- *1* (#True, on, high voltage, full, ⊤)

 #example[
   In different contexts:
-  - *Mathematics:* "Is $x > 5$?" → #True (1) or #False (0)
+  - *Mathematics:* Predicate evaluation: "Is $x > 5$?" → 0 or 1
-  - *Programming:* `if (x && y)` → evaluates to `true` or `false`
+  - *Programming:* `if (user.isLoggedIn && user.hasPermission)` → boolean value
-  - *Circuits:* Wire voltage → high (1) or low (0)
+  - *Digital circuits:* Wire voltage → LOW (≈0V) or HIGH (≈3.3V)
-  - *Sets:* Is element in set? → yes (1) or no (0)
+  - *Set theory:* Characteristic function: $chi_A (x) = cases(1 "if" x in A, 0 "if" x in.not A)$
 ]

 #Block(color: blue)[
-  *Why this matters:*
+  *Physical realization:*
-  Modern computers represent all information using binary (0s and 1s).
+  Modern computers represent all data using binary encoding.
+  The two-valued logic maps naturally to physical systems: transistor states (on/off), voltage levels (high/low), magnetic orientation (north/south).

-  Boolean algebra is the mathematics that makes digital computation possible.
+  Boolean algebra provides the mathematics for manipulating these binary representations.
 ]

-== What You Will Learn
+== What You Will Master

-In this lecture, you'll master Boolean algebra from foundations to applications:
+In this lecture, you'll journey from abstract algebra to circuit implementation:

-+ Build Boolean expressions and evaluate them using *truth tables*
++ *Foundations:* Build Boolean expressions and evaluate them using truth tables
-+ Prove identities using the *fundamental laws* (commutativity, De Morgan's laws, distributivity)
++ *Algebraic structure:* Master fundamental laws and prove identities
-+ *Synthesize any Boolean function* from specifications using CNF, DNF, and Karnaugh maps
++ *Synthesis:* Construct any Boolean function from specifications (DNF, CNF)
-+ *Simplify complex expressions* through algebraic manipulation and graphical methods
++ *Optimization:* Minimize expressions using K-maps and Quine-McCluskey
-+ Determine which operation sets are *functionally complete* using Post's criterion
++ *Completeness:* Determine which operation sets are functionally complete
-+ *Design real digital circuits* with logic gates, flip-flops, and stateful elements
++ *Implementation:* Design digital circuits with gates and memory elements
-+ Investigate *modern CS problems*: binary decision diagrams, SAT solving, and formal verification
++ *Advanced topics:* Explore ANF, BDDs, and applications in cryptography

 #Block(color: purple)[
-  *Our goal:*
+  *Learning objective:*
-  You'll gain both theoretical understanding (algebraic structure, formal proofs) and practical skills (circuit design, expression minimization).
+  You'll gain theoretical understanding (algebraic structure, formal proofs) and practical skills (circuit design, expression optimization).
-  By the end, you'll see how the same mathematical framework powers everything from smartphone processors to AI planning algorithms.
+  By the end, you'll see how a simple logical question connects to abstract algebra, hardware design, cryptanalysis, and automated reasoning.
 ]